LIU Global

-LIU Global (formerly: Friends World College, Friends World Institute, Friends World Program, and Global College of Long Island University) is one of Long Island University's schools that offers a four-year Global Studies degree program that sends students abroad to Latin America, Europe, Asia and/or Austral-asia.
+LIU Global (formerly: Friends World College, Friends World Institute, Friends World Program, and Global College of Long Island University) is one of the Long Island University's schools that offers a four-year Global Studies degree program that sends students abroad to Latin America, Europe, Asia, and/or Australia.

-Academic
+Academics

 LIU Global offers only one degree, a B.A. in Global Studies.
 Students from other LIU campuses and other universities can study abroad for a semester or year in one of LIU Global's centers.